 I studied at Cambridge and Princeton, receiving a PhD in English Literature in May 2020.
-For a period of five years, I taught in New Jersey prisons, college classes in literature, creative writing, and political theory.
-I’m now Assistant Professor of English at Northeastern University London.
+For five years, I taught in prisons in New Jersey.
+I’m now an assistant professor of English at Northeastern University London.

 My PhD research was in Renaissance literature, focusing on the English Civil War period (1640-1660), and the relationship between poetry, identity, and political conflict.
-Recently, I’ve become interested in the uses of literature in the movement to abolish slavery as well as the contemporary movement to abolish prisons.
+Recently, I’ve become interested in the 18th- and 19th-century movements to abolish slavery as well as the current movement to abolish prisons.
 (More details here.)

 I also write about contemporary literature and visual art, and have published more experimental essays on topics including dusk, artificial wildflower meadows, and a second-hand computer market (some links here).
-My work has appeared in The Guardian, Frieze, and The White Review, where I also served as a contributing editor.
+My work has appeared in The Guardian, Jacobin, LitHub, and The White Review, where I served as a contributing editor.

 Photo credit: Nikolai Cedraeus.